once said that life is a series of unexpected events in which

-Many of us tend deal with stress in the same ways we did when
+Many of us tend to deal with stress in the same ways we did when

 we were younger.
-What may of been the best way to deal with such
+What may have been the best way to deal with

 or inefficient.
-Being creatures of habit we must reevaluate our
+Being creatures of habit, we must reevaluate

-behaviors and take some effort to become more effective in dealing
+our behaviors and take some effort to become more effective in

-with our stress.
-For some, this proposal may be very stressful
+dealing with our stress.
+For some, this proposal may be very

-in itself.
-We tend to embrace those things that are most familiar
+stressful in itself.
+We tend to embrace those things that are

-to us.
-Those old habits are comforting in many regards.
+most familiar to us.
+Those old habits are comforting in many

+regards.
+It may be some time before the product of our old ways

+creates more anxiety than the idea of change in itself.
 It may

-be some time before the product of our old ways creates more

-anxiety than the idea of change in itself.
-It may be at this

-point that new behaviors are considered and ideally adapted.
+be at this point that new behaviors are considered and ideally

-For some, this lifestyle change may take years to finally implement
+adapted.
+For some, this lifestyle change may take years to finally

-into one's daily routine.
-Unfortunately for many others, these
+implement into one's daily routine.
+Unfortunately, for many others,

-changes rarely transpire.
-Often we lack sufficient self-efficacy
+these changes rarely transpire.
+Often, we lack sufficient self-efficacy

-and don't feel confident enough to manage such a lifestyle changes.
+and don't feel confident enough to manage such lifestyle changes.

 are more effective in managing certain stresses.
 This is particularly